milesroberts-123/slurm-k-mer-gwas/README.md

 s20_1_BLAST.bash - BLAST the longest scaffold assembled from each k-mer to your reference database

-Finally, you can look at the alignments given to you by BLAST to find potential variants and genes controlling your traits of interest
+**Finally**, you can look at the alignments given to you by BLAST to find potential variants and genes controlling your traits of interest